martinbogo/meshbbs/README.md

 ### 📏 Message Size Limit

 Each outbound message (body + optional newline + dynamic prompt) is limited to **230 bytes** (not characters) to match Meshtastic constraints.
 Multi‑byte UTF‑8 characters reduce visible character count.
 The server applies a UTF‑8 safe clamp at send‑time and then appends the prompt, ensuring frames always fit.

+Reply storage is structured and backward compatible: new replies record `timestamp`, `author`, and `content`, while legacy plain-string replies continue to display correctly.

 ### 🔁 Reliable Delivery, Chunking & Scheduling (Updated in 0.9.110)